Strategy & Transformation

 • Privacy Act 2020 compliance mapping for all proposed AI use cases

-• Risk appetite statement for AI and escalation pathways
+• Risk appetite statement and escalation pathways

 • Accountability matrix with named owners for each AI initiative